rainfore/markextend/README.md

 # markextend

-A test repo for practice, DO NOT use in production.

-> A full-featured markdown parser and compiler, written in JavaScript.
-Built
+> A markdown parser and compiler extend from marked.
-> for speed.
+> Test repo for practice, DO NOT USE IN PRODUCTION.

 [![NPM version](https://badge.fury.io/js/marked.png)][badge]